Matches are charged at £7.00 per peg

 Equipped with their own toilets and car park, Mallard and Teal also have the attraction for anglers who enjoy solitude that, being at the far end of the Birch House site, they are normally quieter than the other lakes - except on Sunday mornings when the nearby church bells announce the morning services!

 |Birch House Lakes on the Net|

-Birch House Lakes has recently developed its own website where further information and photographs of the fishery together with details of latest match results and pleasure catches will be posted.
+Birch House Lakes has its own website where further information and photographs of the fishery together with details of latest match results and pleasure catches will be posted.

 The site can be found at www.birchhouselakes.com.
 Birch House Lakes is also on Facebook.